Hellen Adoa

-Background and education
+Early life and education

-She was born in Serere District, in the Teso sub-region, in the Eastern Region of Uganda, on 25 January 1977.
+Hellen Adoa was born on 25 January 1977 in Serere District, in the Teso sub-region, Eastern Region of Uganda.
 She attended Kelim Primary School.
 She studied at Ngora Girls Secondary School, for her O-Level studies, graduating with a Uganda Certificate of Education, in 1992.
 In 1995, she completed her A-Level education at Ngora High School, graduating with a Uganda Advanced Certificate of Education.